VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Logs out the user and clears the session.
 -   Request Body:
-    -   userLoginSession: Session ID of the user to be logged out.
+    -   'userLoginSession': Session ID of the user to be logged out.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the user was logged out successfully.

 ---

-📖 This concludes the documentation for the Fund-Raising-Project-Server-Side.
+📖 This concludes the documentation for the Fund Raising Project Server Side.
 The provided code includes various endpoints for managing ideas, users, donations, login, and logout functionality.
 Each endpoint is described with its purpose, request/response details, and any required parameters or bodies.

-📝 Please note that this documentation assumes familiarity with the Express.js framework and the usage of the provided code within a larger application or system.
+📝 Please note that this documentation assumes familiarity with the Node.js and Express.js framework and the usage of the provided code within a larger application or system.
 Make sure to adapt and integrate the code as needed based on your specific requirements and project structure.